 The legacy Salesforce Integration is no longer available to install.
+If you need to upgrade the legacy integration, please contact email@example.com.
 We are excited to be offering a new Salesforce Integration - built on Zendesk which is currently in an early access program.
 You need to have a Salesforce Edition with API rights to use this.
 Read the EAP post here for more info and to sign up.

 If you do not have a Salesforce Edition with API rights, you can:

 Try Zendesk Sell with its native integration to Zendesk Support